Albert Lehmann

+Albert Lehmann was a mid-nineteenth century German socialist revolutionary.

-Born in Germany, Albert Lehmann was a worker and a leading figure of the League of Just.
+Born in Germany, Lehmann was a worker and a leading figure of the League of Just.
 Following the suppression of the uprising of 1848 and 1849, Lehmann fled Germany to settle in London, England.
 In London, he became a member of the German Workers Educational Society and a member of the Communist League.
 During the split in the Communist League, Lehmann joined the August Willich-Karl Schapper sectarian group as opposed to the Karl Marx and Frederick Engels group.